Kilt, Holyrood tartan

 You in a kilt

-Supposing you are really interested in starting to wear kilts; nevertheless, you are in two minds about it.
+Suppose you are really interested in starting to wear kilts but are on two minds about it.
 How come?
-What should keep you from just ordering a kilt and wear it in pubic?
-Well, probably you are afraid of the possible reactions from your environment.
-Also, you are wondering which should be the best way for you to act.
-Let's deal with whoever's worries, whether real or imagined.
+What should keep you from just ordering a kilt and wearing it in public?
+Well, probably you are worried about a lot of things.
+How shall your environment react?
+How do you start wearing a kilt?
+What shall you say about it?
+Let’s try to find out.

 How could you, being not Scottish wear a kilt?

-Like said already, in recent years more and more men in a lot of countries, with and without a kilt tradition, and no matter their nationality, colour and heritage, do wear kilts.
-And, no doubt, even more men should like to, had they the courage to do so.
-The movie Braveheart (1995) and the Internet - since 2nd half of the nineties - have probably started this development by convincing men with a (secret) preference for kilt wearing that they were not alone and could, in fact, wear a kilt, should they feel like it.
+Like I said already, for decades, more and more men in a lot of countries, with and without a kilt tradition, and, no matter their nationality, colour, and heritage, do wear kilts.
+Two factors might have contributed to this development or movement, the movie Braveheart (1995) which proved that MEN could be MEN without wearing trousers, and the Internet - since 2nd half of the nineties - which soon helped convincing men with a secret or latent interest in trouser alternatives that they were not alone and that they could, in fact, wear a kilt, should they feel like it.

-Once blue jeans were something American cow-boys were wearing.
+But doesn't the kilt belong to Scotsmen?
+Once, blue jeans were something only American cowboys were wearing.
 Now everyone wears them.
-Once, especially German boys would all over Germany wear short “Lederhosen”, not just boys living in Bavaria.
+In the 50ties, boys all over Germany wore short “Lederhosen”, not just boys living in Bavaria or Austria.
+Why should it be different with a kilt?

 What should Scotsmen think?

 Some traditionalists might be against non-Scots wearing a kilt, as they are sometimes against fellow-Scotsmen wearing a kilt as daily attire or outside Scotland.
 These seem to be few, however.
-Highland wear is something unique and makes a living for a lot of Scotsmen.
-Thus, men wearing kilts are looked positively upon.
+Highland wear is something unique and means an income for many Scotsmen.
+Thus, men wearing kilts are looked upon positively.

-Over time I have met several Scotsmen being happy to see the kilt being worn and regretting that they were not wearing one themselves.
+Over time, I have met several Scotsmen who were happy to see the kilt being worn and regretted that they were not wearing one themselves.

 Do other people believe you are Scottish when seeing you in a kilt?

 It depends on where you are living, I suppose.
-In Scandinavian countries you are always addressed in the local languages, indicating that you are regarded just a country fellowman wearing a kilt.
-Almost the same is the case in Germany and Holland.
-In Southern Europe it is probably more expected that you have at least some connection to Scotland.
+In Scandinavian countries, you are always addressed in the local languages, indicating that you are regarded as just a fellow countryman who wears a kilt.
+Almost so is the case in Germany and the Netherlands.
+In Southern Europe, it is probably more expected that you have at least some connections to Scotland.
 But who in the world - except people within your own close environment - could tell that you have not?

 Should you try to "play" Scottish?

-No. To non-Scots the kilt is just a comfortable, versatile, and innovative garment.
-Accordingly you should, to my opinion, also avoid accessories too much connected with Scottish national dress like the bonnet.
+No. To non-Scots, the kilt is just a comfortable, versatile, and innovative garment.
+Accordingly, you should, in my opinion, also avoid accessories that are too closely associated with Scottish national dress, like the bonnet, for example.

 Should you aim at eventually giving up trousers?